Home-Based Family Education & Support

-The Outreach Home Visiting Program brings Treasure Valley Children’s Relief Nursery services directly into the homes of families across Malheur County and the Treasure Valley.
-Designed for parents who may not be able to access classroom programs, this free service provides flexible, compassionate support right where families live and grow.
+Our home-based family education and support services bring guidance and connection directly to families in their homes.
+Designed for parents and caregivers who may not be able to access center-based services, this free service provides flexible, relationship-based support where families live and grow.

 Program Overview